omeatai/src-aws/README.md

 - S3 supports encryption and automatic data classification.
 - Data classification aids in security and management tasks such as moving data to Glacier based on usage patterns.
 - AWS enables direct big data analytics against data stored in S3 buckets without the need for database migration.
+- S3 primarily offers object storage, not file storage.
+- Different classes of S3 storage provide varying levels of availability and cost.
+- Choose the appropriate method for data ingestion based on requirements and constraints.

+# Getting Data into S3

+## AWS APIs

 - AWS APIs allow direct integration into applications for uploading data.

+## Amazon Direct Connect

 - Amazon Direct Connect establishes VPN connections for data transfer.

+## Storage Gateway

 - Storage Gateway synchronizes or replicates local data with S3.

+## Kinesis Firehose

 - Kinesis Firehose facilitates analytical data transfer to S3.

+## Transfer Acceleration

 - Transfer Acceleration speeds up data uploads globally but at increased cost.

+## The Snow Family

 - Snowball, Snowball Edge, and Snowmobile offer scalable solutions for data migration.
 - Snowmobile is a large trailer capable of storing exabytes of data.
 - Snowball Edge can run instances for analytics on-premises before transferring data to AWS.
-- S3 primarily offers object storage, not file storage.
-- Different classes of S3 storage provide varying levels of availability and cost.
-- Choose the appropriate method for data ingestion based on requirements and constraints.

 # #END</details>